fcecin/amm/docs/multi_swap.md

 ![](fig/mswap_tokens_send_ok.png)

-The helpful unclickable button at the bottom of the form is reminding us that _Percentages need to add up to 100%_.
+The unclickable button at the bottom of the form is reminding us that _Percentages need to add up to 100%_.
 This refers to the token percentages we will set when we select the tokens to _receive_, which we will attend to next.

 Click on the **Select Tokens** button under the **Receive** section of the form.